Arzejames/scoreboardToText/README.md

 Camera to use:1
 ```

 > ### Note: If you get an error such as `ERROR: Cannot connect to camera`, there might be an issue with your camera.
+Try restarting the program or your camera to try to fix this issue.

 Now we get the question about the font your scoreboard uses.
 Some scoreboard have different ways of displaying the numbers 6, 7, and 9, so we need to enter what font our scoreboard uses.
 Most scoreboards use the 4th font, but you can double check by checking the image below.